-CRP 203: Society and the Environment.
-(3)

-Introduction to environmental and natural resource issues of both global and local scale.
+Community and Regional Planning CRP 203: Society and the Environment.
+(3) Introduction to environmental and natural resource issues of both global and local scale.
 Investigates basic causes and consequences of environmental problems, including interrelated physical and social science dimensions.

-Also offered as Econ 203
+Also offered as Econ 203 Computer Science Courses marked with an may be repeated for credit because the subject matter varies.
 CS 101LT: Introduction to Computing Science.
 (4) An Introductory course covering the computer terminology, applications, and characteristics that a student would encounter in a CS degree.
 Students will learn introductory UNIX and how to run existing programs.
 CS 102LT: Introduction to UNIX.
 (1) For the computer novice.
 Students will be shown the UNIX commands needed in a computer-programming course.
 UNIX topics: electronic mail, file manipulation and creation, line/screen editors, and program compilation.
 CR/NC CS 103LT: Advanced UNIX.
-(1) Focuses on shell scripts and shell programming, processes and job control; user tools; UNIX networking concepts; simple system administration; introduction to Perl scripting.
-Prerequisites: Either C S 102LT or C S 101LT, and CS 151L, or permission of the instructor.
+(1) Focuses on shell scripts and shell programming, processes and job control; user tools; UNIX networking concepts; simple system administration; introduction to Perl scripting Prerequisites: Either CS 102LT or CS 101LT, and CS 151L, or permission of the instructor.
 CR/NC CS 110LT: Introduction to C++ for Experienced Programmers.
 (1) Intended to teach the beginning syntax of C++ to students who already have programming experience with another structured programming language such as FORTRAN, PASCAL, or C. Covers simple and enumerated types, I/O, looping, branching, functions and parameter passing, single and multi-dimensional arrays, structures.
 CLASSES and OOP will not be covered.
-Prerequisites: previous programming experience in FORTRAN, PASCAL, or C; UNIX familiarity.
-CR/NC CS 130T: Introduction to Problem Solving Strategies.
+Prerequisite: previous programming experience in FORTRAN, PASCAL, or C; UNIX familiarity CR/NC CS 130T: Introduction to Problem Solving Strategies.
 (3) Presents a wide variety of problem solving strategies to build skill in problem solving.
 Emphasizes creative/lateral thinking techniques and good communication skills.
 Uses both technical and non-technical problems to practice skill development.
-Prerequisites: CT 102LT.
+Prerequisite: CS 101LT CS 150L: Computing for Business Students.
+(3) Students will use personal computers in campus laboratories to learn use of a word processor, a spreadsheet, and simple database management program and how to program.
+The course will also cover access to the World Wide Web and other topics of current importance to business students.
+Course cannot apply to major or minor in Computer Science.
+Prerequisite: Math 120.